 However, there is hope.
 The development of AI specific technologies by the likes of NVIDIA coupled with advances in processors, Deep Learning frameworks and applications that can now acquire image data with greater resolution – all allow for more accurate model training through gradient learning.
 AI applications can identify (with a very high level of accuracy), both benign and malignant cancerous cells which are then validated by radiologists.
 As the model is trained further and the number of varying images increases the accuracy will grow to a point where the validation becomes an ethical question rather than one related to accuracy.

-vScaler can run AI frameworks accelerated by GPUs in a cloud environment on or off premise, store your data securely in a highly optimised, cost-effective platform.
+vScaler can run AI frameworks accelerated by GPUs in a cloud environment on or off premise and store your data securely in a highly optimised, cost-effective platform.
 If you want to know more or try the solution for yourself, please contact firstname.lastname@example.org.